LASIK & Refractive Surgery

 LASIK surgery is performed on an outpatient basis using only numbing eye drops to reduce any potential discomfort during the procedure.
 The entire surgery takes less than five minutes to perform, although patients can expect to spend a few hours at the office.
 If requested, patients can receive an oral sedative prior to surgery to reduce any anxieties they may have.

-During the LASIK procedure, the patient will lie down in a reclining chair as the doctor positions the laser precisely over the eye.
+During the LASIK procedure, our ophthalmologists lie the patient down in a reclining chair as the doctor positions the laser precisely over the eye.
 A speculum will be used to keep the eye open, the eye is cleaned and numbing drops are placed.
 A corneal flap is created with either a microkeratome blade or a femtosecond laser.
 The surgeon gently lifts the surface of the cornea aside so that the excimer laser can then reshape the curvature of the cornea.

 The excimer laser then delivers customized pulses of light energy based on each patient’s prescription.
 The measurements for customization are determined prior to surgery, with the precise positioning confirmed prior to the start of the procedure.
 The second eye is treated right after the first, upon which patients will be given protective shields to keep the eyes safe from bright lights after LASIK surgery.